Oxsomi/core3/docs/graphics_api.md

 ### Properties

-- readonly device; owning device.
+- device; owning device.
-- readonly state; if the command list has been opened before and if it's open or closed right now.
+- state; if the command list has been opened before and if it's open or closed right now.
-- readonly allowResize; if command list is allowed to resize if it runs out of memory.
+- allowResize; if command list is allowed to resize if it runs out of memory.
-- readonly resources; Which resources are in use by the command list.
+- resources; Which resources are in use by the command list.
-- private readonly:
 - data; The current recorded commands.
 - commandOps; The opcodes for which commands are recorded.
 - callstacks; On debug mode, contains the stacktrace of each command (up to 16 deep callstack).
 Used for debugging if an error occurs in the API-dependent layer.
 - next; the next offset into the data buffer for the next command to record.
 - transitions; list of transitions issued in the command list.
 Scopes point into this to execute transitions.
 - activeScopes; list of scopes that weren't collapsed (scope command id & scope id, what transitions it did and how many commands it contains & the length of the sub command buffer).
 - computePipeline/graphicsPipeline; currently bound pipeline.
 - tempStateFlags; AnyScissor, AnyViewport, HasModifyOp, HasScope, InvalidState.
 Used for validation and optimization.
 - debugRegionStack; used for validating debug regions.
 - lastCommandId, lastOffset, lastTransition; locations at the start of a scope for command id, buffer location and transition offset.
 Used for the next scope description.
 - currentSize; size of the current renderpass.
 - pendingTransitions; list of transitions waiting for the current scope.
 Get pushed into transitions if the scope is visible.

 ### Functions